 Week 1: Conquest and colonisation

-This period saw a series of dramatic conquests: those of Cnut in 1016, Duke William in 1066, and Edward I’s campaigns in Scotland and Wales in the late thirteenth century.
+This period saw a series of dramatic conquests: those of Cnut in 1016, Duke William in 1066, and Edward I’s campaigns in Wales and Scotland in the late thirteenth century.
 England’s connection to a wider world also changed– from the 1150s, it was part of the enormous Angevin Empire, which stretched from the Scottish borders to the south of France– but the loss of Normandy in 1204 had a dramatic impact on the scope of English activities.
 These political changes wrought important shifts in identity for both the conquered peoples and their conquerors.
 The Danish Cnut encouraged the development of a new Anglo-Scandinavian class, and the Norman Conquest ushered in a new Anglo-Norman elite who spoke French rather than English, and held lands on both sides of the English Channel.
 By 1300, English people and institutions had spread into most parts of the British Isles, with important implications for development of identities in these areas.
+Close up: The Bayeux Tapestry

 Week 2: Economy and society